 The following provides a reference to the gaps and the corresponding procedure step in the call flow at clause 6.3.3:

 1. Gap 2: In step 6, “Provision 5GMS features”, the desired characteristics of the EAS, such as geographical service area, service continuity support, and service features (as indicated in the EAS discovery filter supplied by the Application in the client-driven call flow) must be signalled to the 5GMS AF.
 It is not clear whether an API and/or resource for such signalling is supported by M1 in TS 26.512 [7].

+6.4.2.3 Gaps in Application Context Relocation

+The following provides a reference to the gaps related to application context relocation:

+1. Gap 5: different media applications may have different complexity and needs when handling context relocation.
+The AF may restrict the allowed relocation based on provisioning.
+The information that constitutes the application context needs to be identified and means to exchange that information need to be provided.

+2. Gap 6: context relocation may require transfer of the control session to a new AF/EES.

 7 Conclusions and Recommendations